yuuki1224/ASNDynamicClasses/README.md

         "age",
         "sex"
     ],
-    "Production" : [
+    "Product" : [
         "name",
-    "age",
-    "sex"
+        "color",
+        "createdAt"
     ]
 }
 ```````

-You can create User and Production Classes.
+You can create `User` and `Production` Classes.
-They have 3 properties each other.
-Of Course, You can change them.
+They have 3 properties(name, age, sex and name, color, createdAt) each other.
+Ofcourse, You can change them!!

 ##Todo
 - Demo doesn't work kkk